Debug and Develop Kubernetes Apps Locally with Telepresence

 The following tools provide a way for in-cluster development which syncs with your local files.
 By going where the app resides, this solves both networking and storage issues for development.

-Telepresence is a network proxy that connects with your local system to help develop apps in Kubernetes.
+Telepresence is a network proxy that connects with your local system to help develop and debug apps in Kubernetes.
 A lot of projects are emerging in the space of development tools for Kubernetes.
 Telepresence is definitely on top of my list since it requires no configuration and simple to use.
-Please, drop a comment below to let us know which tools you have used and what you liked/disliked about them.